 3. A forward-facing triangle within the negative space, to visualize the pushing of boundaries

 What made this assignment unique?

-AD: Working with a local museum in my hometown was an exciting endeavor.
+Working with a local museum in my hometown was an exciting endeavor.
 I feel privileged to have made a mark on the Los Angeles arts community.